 - Don’t travel with too many things!
 Not only is this just not fun at all, but it’s easier to have things go missing if you’re travelling with two or more bags.
 Keep it to one and pack light.

 - Spread your important documents, cards and cash around.
 Use a safe at your accommodation.
 And wear a travel money belt.
 If all of that sort of stuff goes missing it’s an absolute nightmare!
 So maybe consider getting yourself an emergency credit card, too.

 There’s literally so much to do in Buenos Aires for solo travellers, with fun activities going on all the time.
-Go try out some yoga, try your hand at Spanish lessons… There’s a ton of things to get up to.
 And what’s more the nightlife is poppin’ and is the perfect way to meet new friends.
 So book yourself somewhere social, get chatting to people and head out into the city.
 It’ll be awesome!

 Is Buenos Aires safe for solo female travellers?